SamuelWakoli/DIT-409-Java-Programming/README.md

-*This repo contains assignments and practical exercises for DIT 409: Java Pramming*
+*This repo contains assignments and practical exercises for DIT 409: Java Programming*